PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 ## Source code compatibility

 In theory, your source code is completely portable from one platform to another by simply changing the import statement.
 That's the GOAL and surprisingly many times this 1-line change works.
-Seeing your code run on tkinter, then change the import to `import  PySimpleGUIWeb as sg` and instead of a tkinter window, up pops your default browser with your window running on it is an incredible feeling.
+Seeing your code run on tkinter, then change the import to `import  PySimpleGUIWeb as sg` and instead of a tkinter window, up pops your default browser with your window running on it, is an incredible feeling.

 But, ***caution is advised.*** As you've read already, some ports are further along than others.
-That means when you move from one port to another, some features may not work.
+That means that when you move from one port to another, some features may not work.
 There also may be some alignment tweaks if you have an application that precisely aligns Elements.

 What does this mean, assuming it works?
-It means it takes a trivial amount of effort to move across GUI Frameworks.
+It means that it takes a trivial amount of effort to move across GUI Frameworks.
 Don't like the way your GUI looks on tkinter?
 No problem, change over to try PySimpleGUIQt.
 Made a nice desktop app but want to bring it to the web too?
 Again, no problem, use PySimpleGUIWeb.

 ## repl.it Version

 ***Want to really get your mind blown?***  Check out this [PySimpleGUI program](https://repl.it/@PySimpleGUI/PySimpleGUIWeb-Demos) running in your web browser.

-Thanks to the magic of repl.it and Remi it's possible to run PySimpleGUI code in a browser window without having Python running on your computer.
+Thanks to the magic of repl.it and Remi, it's possible to run PySimpleGUI code in a browser window without having Python running on your computer.
 This should be viewed as a teaching and demonstration aid.
 It is not meant to be a way of serving up web pages.
 It wouldn't work any way as each user forks and gets their own, completely different, workspace.

 There are 2 ports of PySimpleGUI that run on repl.it - PySimpleGUI and PySimpleGUIWeb.

 ### PySimpleGUI (tkinter based)

 The primary PySimpleGUI port works very well on repl.it due to the fact they've done an outstanding job getting tkinter to run on these virtual machines.
-Creating a program from scratch, you will want to choose the "Python with tkinter" project type.
+To create a program from scratch, you will want to choose the "Python with tkinter" project type.

 The virtual screen size for the rendered windows isn't very large, so be mindful of your window's size or else you may end up with buttons you can't get to.